ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-and running `cdoc` against the `example.c` file (again left as an exercise for
+and running `cdoc` against `example.c` (again left as an exercise for the
-the reader).
+reader).

 ## Recognize lines starting with "`//!`"
-We are now starting to drift into the realm of parsing, so before we go any
+We are now starting to drift into the realm of parsing!
-further I want to add some parsing utilities that will help us out in these next
+Before we continue I would like to add some parsing utilities that will help us
-few sections.
+out in these next few sections.

-First I want to add a couple more global variables to hold stateful information
+First, I want to add a couple more global variables to hold stateful information
 about the current file being parsed.
 We will put these new globals just below our declaration of `FILE* fp` just so
 that we can keep all of our global state together.